YEARENDER-Soccer-Germany triumphant, Brazil eclipsed in dramatic year

 Ronaldo picked up winners medals with Real winning the European Cup and King's Cup, while Messi set scoring records in Spain and in the Champions League.

-The sport lost two men who dominated the European Cup in a previous era.
-All-time greats Alfredo Di Stefano, who played in Real's five winning finals from 1956-60, passed away at 88 a few months after his old rival, Eusebio of Benfica, the top scorer in the 1966 World Cup, died in January aged 71.
+Two men who dominated the European Cup in a previous era passed into history, with all-time greats Alfredo Di Stefano, who played in Real's five winning finals from 1956-60, dying at 88 a few months after his old rival, Eusebio of Benfica, 71, the top scorer in the 1966 World Cup, who died in January.

 Tom Finney, one of England's greatest players, passed away aged 91 in February, while South Africa captain and keeper Senzo Meyiwa, 27, was murdered in October.
 Peter Biaksangzuala, 23, also died after falling on his head attempting an acrobatic somersault goal celebration in India in the same month.